 Sean Brock is the Chef /Partner of Husk, McCrady’s and Minero.
 In 2008 and 2009 he was a finalist for the James Beard “Rising Star Chef” award and in 2010 he took home the James Beard award for “Best Chef Southeast”.
 Most recently, he was a finalist for the James Beard “Outstanding Chef” award for 2013, 2014, and 2015.
 His first cookbook, Heritage (Artisan Books), was released in October 2014, and is a New York Times bestseller and recipient of the 2015 James Beard Foundation Book Award for “American Cooking”.

-Jonathan Ory is the Chef/Owner of acclaimed Bad Wolf Coffee.
+Jonathan Ory is the Chef/Owner of acclaimed Bad Wolf Coffee and Major Domo for The Workshop .
 An experienced fine dining chef, Jonathan has most recently worked at Momofuku Ko in NYC, Schwa in Chicago, and Restaurant Eugene in Atlanta.
 As a long time advocate for a healthy, thriving culinary industry, Jonathan is proud of his involvement with The Heirloom Foundation.

 Curtis Duffy is the Chef/Owner of Grace Restaurant which, among its many accolades, received Three Michelin Stars in the 2015 Chicago Red Guide.
 Before opening Grace he had a distinguished career in Chicago's top restaurants, including Charlie Trotter's, Trio, Alinea, and Avenues, for which he was recognized with a James Beard Award for "Best Chef: Great Lakes".
 In his free time Curtis is a champion for many deserving causes, and The Heirloom Foundation is honored to be one of them.